 Take the opportunity to talk to your toddler about the colors you are putting on their plate (or in a bowl or pallete, if you prefer).
 See if they can name them, or have them point to or put the brush into each color as you say it.

 Depending on how enthusiastic your child is, they might jump right into mixing the three colors together.
-But if they are willing to wait, there’s a great opportunity to work on kindergarten readiness skills.
+But if they are willing to wait, there’s a great opportunity to work on color recognition skills.
 First have them mix two colors, like yellow and blue, and let them see what happens.
 It’s a great time to talk about secondary colors while they get hands-on experience swirling them together.

 When you’re done experimenting with two-color blends, have them mix all three together until the paint is a even-ish brown.

 Related Post: Get Kids Learning with These Colorful Activities